-Pickles – cornichon and or a selection of quick pickled veg and fried or plain capers
+Pickles – cgerkins and or a selection of quick pickled veg and fried or plain capers

 Greens – micro greens look beautiful with this, you could use herb flowers too

 1. Either combine all the ingredients in a food processor and pulse until you have a smooth paste.
-Or mix the cheese, crème fraîche and seasonings together by hand before folding in the finely chopped fish.
+Or, for a chunkier pate, mix the cheese, crème fraîche and seasonings together by hand before folding in the finely chopped fish.
 Either way, check for seasoning and adjust the acid (lemon), heat (mustard, pepper, horseradish) and salt

 2. Pour into a narrow necked jar or bowl.
 The narrow neck is to reduce the amount on surface area and therefore reduce the amount of air that will get to the surface of the pâté.
 Cover with plastic wrap and chill for 4 hours or overnight before serving spread on toast, scattered with pickles and greens then cut into fingers

 You can now buy the equipment I use in this recipe through my shop.
 I’ve spent years testing my favourite bits of equipment so rest-assured that whatever I recommend is the best tool for the job and will give you great results without cluttering your kitchen with unused tools.

 If you’d like to get my newsletter every couple of weeks, packed with recipes like this and my meal plan details, please sign up here.